Child Poverty in California

 - Child poverty rates remain substantially higher than before the recession.

-According to official poverty statistics, 21.2% of children in California lived in families without enough resources to make ends meet in 2015.
-This is down significantly from 2014 (22.7%) but well above the recent low in 2007 (17.3%).
-The official poverty measure is a long-standing yardstick that does not account for differences in the cost of living across the United States or within California, family needs like medical and child care expenses, or the boost that safety net benefits give to many families, especially those with children.
+According to official poverty statistics, 19.9% of children in California lived in families without enough resources to make ends meet in 2016.
+This is down significantly from 2015 (21.2%) but well above the recent low in 2007 (17.3%).
+The official poverty measure is a long-standing yardstick that does not account for differences in the cost of living across the United States or within California, family needs such as medical or child care expenses, or the boost that safety net benefits give to many families, especially those with children.

 - Without the social safety net, child poverty would be much higher.

 The California Poverty Measure (CPM), a joint research effort by PPIC and the Stanford Center on Poverty and Inequality, is a more comprehensive approach to gauging poverty in California.
-We find that the child poverty rate in 2014 was 23.1%, down somewhat from 2013 (23.6%).
-Without safety net resources, 37.1% of children would live in poverty.
+We find that 21.6% of children (about 2.1 million) were in poverty in 2015, down substantially from 23.1% in 2014.
+Without safety net resources, 36.0% of children (about 3.4 million) would live in poverty.
 Because many safety net programs focus specifically on helping children, they keep a larger share of children than adults from falling into poverty.

-- CalFresh and the EITC help the most children to avoid poverty.
+- CalFresh and the EITC help the most children avoid poverty.

-The largest social safety net programs are CalFresh (California’s food stamps program), CalWORKs (cash assistance for families with children), General Assistance (GA), the federal Earned Income Tax Credit (EITC; the state EITC is in place as of 2015), the federal Child Tax Credit (CTC), Supplemental Security Income (SSI/SSP), federal housing subsidies, the Supplemental Nutrition Program for Women, Infants, and Children (WIC), and school breakfast and lunch.
-CalFresh and the EITC lowered the child poverty rate by the largest amount (4.1 and 4.0 percentage points, respectively).
-The CTC, CalWORKs, school meals, and housing subsidies reduced child poverty by 1.2 to 2.3 points each.
-These differing effects are overlapping and reflect, in part, the scale and scope of each program as well as participation rates among eligible families.
+California’s largest social safety net programs for children continue to be CalFresh (California’s food stamps program), CalWORKs (cash assistance for families with children), the Earned Income Tax Credit (both the federal EITC and, as of 2015, the new CalEITC), the federal Child Tax Credit (CTC), Supplemental Security Income (SSI/SSP), federal housing subsidies, the Supplemental Nutrition Program for Women, Infants, and Children (WIC), and school breakfast and lunch.
+In 2015, CalFresh and the combined EITCs lowered the child poverty rate by the largest amount (4.0 percentage points each).
+CalWORKs, the CTC, housing subsidies, and school meals reduced child poverty by 1.5 to 2.3 points each.
+These differing effects reflect the scale and scope of each program as well as participation rates among eligible families.

-- About half of California’s children are living in or near poverty, but few are in deep poverty.
+- Close to half of California’s children live in or near poverty, but few are in deep poverty.

-In 2014, 24.2% of children lived above, but fairly close to, the poverty line (up to one and a half times above it).
-All told, 47.2% of children in the state were poor or near poor.
-However, a much lower 5.2% of California’s children were in deep poverty (living in families with less than half the resources needed to make ends meet).
+In 2015, 24.4% of children lived above, but fairly close to, the poverty line (up to one and a half times above it).
+All told, 46.0% of children in the state were poor or near poor.
+However, a much lower 4.7% of California’s children were in deep poverty (in families with less than half of the resources needed to make ends meet).

-- Child poverty varies substantially across counties and regions.
+- Child poverty varies substantially across California counties and districts.

 - Most poor children are in working families.